arcrek/arcrek/README.md

 4. ship it and never touch it again

 somehow ended up building:
 - a telegram bot that sells digital products, handles qr payments, auto-delivers orders — because a normal shop was banned
 - a telegram bot that manages office 365 subscriptions so i don't have to click things
+- a homelab running proxmox, truenas, adguard, portainer, and jellyfin — because paying for netflix while self-hosting a media server is a cry for help

 none of which i fully understand, but they run in production so we don't talk about it. the robots haven't unionized yet. fingers crossed.